Iju, Ogun

 Iju also known as Iju Oloko [idʒou ɔ:lɔkɔ], is a Nigerian town located in southern Ogun state and about 18 kilometers from Lagos state, a major commercial hub in West Africa.
-The town is inhabited mostly by Owu and Egba natives whose ancestors settled there between 1842 and 1845.
+The town is inhabited mostly by Egba/Owu natives whose ancestors settled there between 1842 and 1845.

 History

-In the mid 19th century after the Egbas and Owus military occupation of the areas that are geographically south of Abeokuta. a party of the Owu/Egba army settled in Iju as they found the terrain to be ideally suitable for ambush in a guerrilla warfare as the invasion of the Dahomean Amazons loomed.
+In the mid-19th century after the Egbas and Owus militarily occupied the areas that are geographically south of Abeokuta, a party of the Egba/Owu army settled in Iju as they found the terrain to be ideally suitable for ambush in a guerrilla warfare as the invasion of the Dahomean Amazons loomed.
 As the name implies, Iju was a dense forest.
 A river, locally called Odo-Iju, flowed through the thick vegetation of several trees with large canopies and into the Ologe Lagoon in Lagos.
-Before the Owu/Egba military occupation was a territory of the Ilogbos and the Ados.
+Before that, the Egba/Owu military occupation was a territory of the Ilogbos and the Ados.